Skip to Content

 We had infrequent light rain at night through December and the beach has been perfection.
 Of course, Stinger Season is here by December and the stinger nets are in place on Four Mile Beach.

-Sea and reef conditions were good in the first weeks of December in 2019.
+Sea and reef conditions can be good in the first weeks of December.

-It’s December 2021 now, we’ve had some great beach days plus enough rain to keep everything green.
-We enjoyed a sunset sail with perfect calm conditions in early December.
+It’s December we can have some great beach days plus enough rain to keep everything green.
+We have enjoyed a sunset sail with perfect calm conditions in early December.

 Very little happens for Christmas in Port Douglas but most hotels and restaurants are very busy over the Christmas period itself.
 Things quieten down either side of the big school holidays.